 No, general liability policies only cover third-party property damage.
-To protect your work vehicles, tools and other specialized equipment, you may also need an inland marine, commercial auto insurance policy, commercial property insurance or both.
+To protect your work vehicles, tools, and other specialized equipment, you may also need inland marine, auto liability insurance, commercial property insurance or both.

 What types of insurance for debris removers do I need?